Lymah123/Hactoberfest2023/README.md

 Oct 22: Today,  I  received some suggestions on a PR.

 Oct 23: Today, I worked on one repo.
 Chimoney repo, onboarding enhancement I was assigned to work on a new issue at the OpenSauced repo.
 I forked the Devlab repo.

+Oct 24: I started working on a new repository.